hadrienj/Preprocessing-for-deep-learning/readme.md

 That's better!
 Now we will reshape the array to have flat image data with one image per row.
-Each image will be (1, 3072) because $32 \times 32 \times 3 = 3072$.
+Each image will be (1, 3072) because 32 x 32 x 3 = 3072.
 Thus, the array containing all images will be (1000, 3072):